Quinara region

-Quinara is a region in central Guinea-Bissau and its capital is Fulacunda.
+Quinara is a region in central Guinea-Bissau and its capital is Buba.
 There has not been any local administration since the civil war of 1998-99 and all the social services are done by organs of civil society and other government agencies.
 It is a coastal region covered with Mangrove swamps, rain forest and tangled forest and receives an annual rainfall of more than 1000 mm.

 As of 2009, the total population of the region was 60,777, with the urban population being 12,302 and rural being 48,475.
 The sex ratio of the region is 94 females for every hundred males.
 As of 2009, the net activity rate was 45.54 per cent, proportion of employed labour force was 33.16 per cent, proportion of labour force was 76.09 and the proportion of potentially active population was 33.16 per cent.
 The absolute poverty rate, people earning less than $2 a day, in the region stood at 79.6 per cent, with a regional contribution of 18 per cent to the national poverty totals.

+Etymology

+'Quinara' is a corruption of Guinala, which was an important town and center of trade on the rio Barca, a tributary of the Rio Grande de Buba from before the arrival of the Europeans to the 17th century.